douglask3/fireMIPbenchmarking/readme.md

 Most of the fire comparison paramters are already setup, so if might be able to skip this section.
 However, if you wish to correct, modify, or create new comparisons, then you will need to modify or create a new 'cfg/variable.xxx.r' file, where xxx is the comparison group.
 Using 'cfg/varibale.fire.r' as an example:

+### Model.Variable

-1. In **Model.Variable**, the top row lists the names for the comparison.
+1. In ``Model.Variable``, the top row lists the names for the comparison.
 These can be named anything, and is used to reference that variable late in the cfg and when making benchmark outputs.
 The 2nd line are the unit size of the obsvered variable to be opened compared to some standard unit (the standard unit is normally SI in most of the pre-defined comparisons, but as long as your consitant, you can pick whatever unit you like).
 As 'GFED4xxx' are all fractional burnt area, the 2nd row are of size 1 compared to the standrd unit of fractional area.
 If they had been %, then this would be 100 (cos it would be 100 times bigger than the standard unit of franction area).
 If you wanted the standrd unit to be %, then these would all be changed to 0.01, cos there 0.01 x the size of the new standard unit.
 The 3rd line is the temporal resultion of the observed.
 At the moment, it will accept 'Annual', 'Monthly', or 'daily'.

 The 4th row is the start year of the comparison.
 The 5th row is how this should be converted for annual average over the full period. 'mean' means the mean of all years, while 'sum' is the sum of all years.
 If in doubt, this is normally set to 'mean'.

+For example:
+> Model.Variable  = list(
+>            varname  = rbind(c("GFED4"    , "GFED4s"   , "GFEDsSeason", "meris"    , "MCD45"    , "GFAS"    , "GFASSeason", "NRfire"  , "meanFire" ),
+>                             c(1          , 1          , 1            , 1          , 1          , kgpersec  , kgpersec    , 1         , 1          ),
+>                             c('Monthly'  , 'Monthly'  , 'Monthly'    , 'Monthly'  , "Monthly"  , 'Monthly' , 'Monthly'   , "Annual"  , "Annual"   ),
+>                             c(1996       , 1996       , 1996         , 2006       , 2001       , 2000      , 2000        , 2002      , 2002       ),
+>                             c('mean'     , 'mean'     , "mean"       , "mean"     , "mean"     , "mean"    , "mean"      , "mean"    , "mean"    )),
+>            CLM  = rbind(...

 The first four rows are repeated for each model, but in a slightly different order (I don't know why, and I need to fix that at some point).
 The 1st row is the variable name again, but this time it shoudl match the variable name in the model output.
 For most models, this is found either in the output filename or variable name within their nc file.
 The 2nd row is model output unit vs the same standard unit used for the observation (CLM for all burnt areas, for exmaple, is in % so is set to 100 as it's 100 times bigger than fractional area).
 Te 3rd row is the start year and the fourth is temporal resolution of the model output.
 This does not have to be the same as the observation, and if they are different, is used to interpolation or aggrigation to the obesvered timestep.

 This is reapeated for each model.

+For example:
+             ... )),
+>            CLM      = rbind(c("BAF"      , "BAF"      , "BAF"        , "BAF"      , "BAF"      , "CFFIRE"  , "CFFIRE"    , "nrfire"  , "mean_fire"),
+>                             c(rep(100, 5)                                                      , kgpersec  , kgpersec    , 1         , 1          ),
+>                             c(1850       , 1850       , 1850         , 1850       , 1850       , 1850      , 1850        , 1850      , 1850       ),
+>                             c('Monthly'  , 'Monthly'  , "Monthly"    , 'Monthly'  , "Monthly"  , "Monthly" , "Monthly"   , "Monthly" , "Monthly" )),
+>            CTEM     = rbind(...

+### Full comparison info

-2. I'll skip the plotting info for a sec.
+I'll skip the plotting info for a sec.
+See sub-section below

 The bit under **Full comparison info** provides model detail for each variable defined in the original table.
 Each list should be <<comparison name>>.extension. "extension" can be anything, but comparison name must match the name in the 1st row of the Model.Variable table I just described.
 There are a number of fields, some of which are optional.
 Complusary arguemnts are in bold.